Skip to main content

 The production of silk, known as sericulture, is a meticulous process:

-1. Cultivating Silkworms: Silkworms are fed a diet of mulberry leaves to ensure the production of high-quality silk.
+1. Cultivating Silkworms: Silkworms are fed a diet of mulberry leaves to ensure the production of high quality silk.
+Silkworm silk is valued for its unique physical and chemical properties, including its fine fiber structure, natural durability, and strict manufacturing standards such as the denier measurement.

 3. Reeling the Silk: The cocoons are soaked in hot water to loosen the fibers, which are then unwound into a single continuous silk thread.